Reflective Statement Examples (How to Write) – Word, PDF

 • You should reflect on the challenges you may have faced in writing the presentation.
 Then, add the solutions preferred to solve the challenge.

-• Your choice of standpoint on the reflective statement must be discussed.
+• Your choice of standpoint must be discussed.
 Why did you choose your subject?

-• You must discuss your choice of themes and used expressions, if they are uncommon, so the reader flows with it.
+• You must discuss your choice of themes and used expressions if they are uncommon, so the reader flows with them.

 Listening tasks